What are the benefits of teeth scaling?

 Most dental problems are chronic, i.e., they worsen if left untreated.
 And most dental problems start with bacterial accumulation on the teeth and gums, usually because of plaque accumulation.
 If you don’t go for regular dental cleanings, you may eventually need dental fillings for your cavities.
 If you still avoid dental treatments, you may eventually need root canals, periodontitis treatment, root planing, tooth extractions, or restorative dentistry.
 As such, you can minimize your long-term dental costs with regular teeth scaling.

-What are teeth scaling and root planing?
+What are teeth scaling and root planning?

 Teeth scaling and root planing are the individual components of deep scale cleaning or periodontal scaling.
-While teeth scaling is a routine part of a preventative dental cleaning, teeth scaling and root planing are performed together when you have periodontitis.
+While teeth scaling is a routine part of a preventative dental cleaning, teeth scaling and root planning are performed together when you have periodontitis.
 Teeth scaling involves using a specialized scaling device to remove plaque and tartar from your teeth and gum line.
 And root planing involves smoothing the roots of your teeth to facilitate gum healing to reduce periodontal pockets.
 This is a medically necessary procedure.

 How often should a dental cleaning and checkup be?